Wikia/mobile-wiki/README.md

 * `npm install` will install local dependencies
 * `node installer.js` to install global dependencies
 * `bower install` will install client dependencies
+* `tsd update` will update typings folder with ambient files
 * Copy `config/localSettings.example.ts` to your own copy of `localSettings.ts` and add your eth0 address as the host, set a port
 * run gulp to start server and watch files